 Menu

-Charlotte Estate Planning Law
+Charlotte Estate Planning Law - Wills, Trusts, and Estate Plans

 Wills, Trusts and Estates

 You bought insurance to protect the ones you love, now let's talk about Estate Planning.
+Many people do not realize that every adult should have a plan in place, no matter their age or income level.

 What are the essentials of a Will in North Carolina?

-Most people are familiar with the traditional idea of a Will, sometimes called a Last Will and Testament.
-The primary purpose of most Wills is to state who will receive your property when you pass away.
-Making a Will therefore prevents the State from making the decisions about who will inherit, and avoids disputes among family members over your property.
-Under North Carolina law, an attested, or self-proving Will is often your best option.
-This requires a notarized document with your signature and the signature of at least two witnesses.
-A self-proving Will speeds up the process because it has been proven authentic already by the notary and witnesses.
-The Mendini Law Firm works with you to establish how you wish to distribute your property, drafts your will, and ensures that your will is properly signed and witnessed.
+Making a Will prevents the State from making the decisions about who will inherit your property, and ultimately avoids unnecessary disputes among family members over your property.
+Under North Carolina law, an attested, or self-proving Will is your best option.
+A self-proving Will speeds up the probate process, because it is considered already proven authentic due to the signatures of the notary and the witnesses.
+The Mendini Law Firm works with you to understand your planning goals, to establish how you wish to distribute your property, and to ensure that your directions will be carried out by your loved ones.
 Just as significantly, a good Estate Planning attorney will assist you in updating your will over time as your property, your wishes, or the needs of your family change.

 What are the advantages of a Trust in North Carolina?

-Put simply, when property, money or other assets are transferred into a Trust, they are owned by the Trust to be used only for the benefit of those named in the Trust Agreement.
 One basic advantage of a Trust is that this property does not need to go through the sometimes lengthy and expensive probate process after your death.
-Another advantage is that it allows you to control the timing of when your family gets your assets... you wouldn't give the Ferrari to a 16-year-old, would you?
+Another advantage is that it allows you to control the timing of when your family gets your assets... you wouldn't give a Ferrari to a 16-year-old, would you?
 When we think of Trusts, what often comes to mind is money set aside to benefit a child by paying for educational expenses and maintenance if a parent should pass away.
 A Trust can also hold assets to be used to provide for children with special needs in the event of your passing.
 If you are concerned with privacy, a Trust is often a good choice, since it is a private document that will never become part of the public record in the probate office.

 Your Partner in Estate Planning

-At The Mendini Law Firm, we have extensive experience in Estate Planning for families in Charlotte, Huntersville, Gastonia, Concord and across Mecklenburg County, North Carolina.
-Our services include advice, counsel and creation of each element of your personalized Estate Plan, including:
+At The Mendini Law Firm, we have extensive experience in Estate Planning for families in Charlotte, Davidson, Matthews, Mint Hill, Huntersville, Pineville and across Mecklenburg County, North Carolina.

 - Wills